jmartinezmaes/neotype_prelude/README.md

 ## Features

--   **Tools for comparing values**: use the contracts provided by the `Eq` and `Ord` interfaces to implement equivalence relations and total orderings.
+-   **Tools for comparing values**: use the contracts provided by the `Eq` and `Ord` interfaces to implement equivalence relations and total orders.
 -   **Tools for combining values**: use the contract provided by the `Semigroup` interface to implement semigroups.
 -   **Algebraic data types**: